futureverse/future/revdep/problems.md

 ## In both

+*   checking examples ...
+ERROR
+    ```
+    Running examples in ‘MineICA-Ex.R’ failed
+    The error most likely occurred in:

+    > ### Name: IcaSet
+    > ### Title: Class to Contain and Describe an ICA decomposition of
+    > ###   High-Throughput Data.
+    > ### Aliases: class:IcaSet IcaSet IcaSet-class [ [,ANY,ANY,IcaSet-method
+    > ###   [,IcaSet,ANY-method [,IcaSet,ANY,ANY-method
+    > ###   [,IcaSet,ANY,ANY,ANY-method [<- [<-,IcaSet,ANY,ANY,ANY,ANY-method
+    > ###   [<-,IcaSet,ANY,ANY,ANY-method [<-,IcaSet,ANY,ANY-method organism
+    ...
+    > ###   Slist,IcaSet-method SlistByGene,IcaSet-method Alist,IcaSet-method
+    > ### Keywords: classes
+    >
+    > ### ** Examples
+    >
+    > # create an instance of IcaSet
+    > new("IcaSet")
+    Error: Your query has been redirected to http://status.ensembl.org indicating this Ensembl service is currently unavailable.
+    Look at ?useEnsembl for details on how to try a mirror site.
+    Execution halted
+    ```

+*   checking re-building of vignette outputs ...
+ERROR
+    ```
+    Error(s) in re-building vignettes:
+    --- re-building ‘MineICA.Rnw’ using Sweave
+    Loading required package: BiocGenerics

+    Attaching package: ‘BiocGenerics’

+    The following objects are masked from ‘package:stats’:

+        IQR, mad, sd, var, xtabs

+    ...
+    Error : Your query has been redirected to http://status.ensembl.org indicating this Ensembl service is currently unavailable.
+    Look at ?useEnsembl for details on how to try a mirror site.

+    --- failed re-building ‘MineICA.Rnw’

+    SUMMARY: processing the following file failed:
+      ‘MineICA.Rnw’

+    Error: Vignette re-building failed.
+    Execution halted
+    ```

 *   checking dependencies in R code ...
 WARNING
     ```
     Namespace in Imports field not imported from: ‘lumiHumanAll.db’